Trevor Brooking: West Ham United

-Brooking was born in Barking maternity hospital to mother Margaret and father, Henry Charles (known as Harry), who was a police officer in the Metropolitan Police.
+Trevor David Brooking was born on 2 October 1948 in Barking, Essex, to mother Margaret and father Henry Charles (known as Harry), who was a police officer in the Metropolitan Police.
 Brooking attended Ripple Infants School and left Ilford County High School with 11 O-levels and 2 A-levels.
 His father took him to see his first West Ham United game at Upton Park, a 1–1 draw against Liverpool on 19 April 1958, when he was nine years old.
 Aged fifteen he trained at both Tottenham and Chelsea.
 However, West Ham manager Ron Greenwood watched him with scout Wally St Pier, and Brooking was offered apprenticeships by all three clubs, with only West Ham allowing him to stay on at school to finish his studies.
 Despite his parents being offered £500 and a car by manager Tommy Docherty to gain his signature for Chelsea he remained at school signing an apprenticeship deal with West Ham on 24 July 1965, his parents receiving no fee.

 In June 1967, Brooking made his senior debut in a friendly for West Ham against Grasshopper Zürich in Switzerland.
 His league debut came in place of wide-right Brian Dear on 29 August 1967 in a 3–3 draw with Burnley at Turf Moor.
 His first goal came on 26 December 1967 in a 4–2 away win at Leicester City.
 His first season saw him play 28 games, scoring nine goals.
 His second season saw 37 appearances and eight goals.
 His only hat-trick came on 6 April 1968 in a 5–0 home defeat of Newcastle.

 In December 1969, during his third season, Brooking chipped a bone in his ankle in a game against Nottingham Forest.
 The club signed Peter Eustace for £90,000 to take his place; his recovery took longer than expected, and he considered giving up the game.
 However, he returned to playing and with the departure of Martin Peters to Tottenham in March 1970, Brooking became a regular in midfield.
-His place in the side came under threat in the 1971–72 season with the purchase of midfielder Tommy Taylor, and Brooking was transfer-listed at his own request.
+His place in the side came under threat in the 1971–72 season with the purchase of midfielder Tommy Taylor, and Brooking was transfer-listed at his request.
 However, the failure of the defensive partnership between Bobby Moore and Alan Stephenson saw Stephenson dropped and Taylor being moved into defence; Brooking remained an ever-present for the rest of the season and was voted Hammer of the Year.

-During the 1972–73 season he came to the attention of Derby County manager Brian Clough, who offered West Ham £400,000 for Brooking and Moore, but Greenwood refused to let the pair leave.
+During the 1972–73 season he came to the attention of Derby County manager Brian Clough, who offered West Ham £400,000 for Brooking and Moore.
+However, Greenwood refused to let the pair leave.
 Again, in 1974 Tottenham manager Bill Nicholson offered £425,000 for the signature of Brooking.
-According to Brooking in his autobiography, this move was not pursued as he felt Nicholson, a manager he admired, was coming to the end of his Tottenham career and he was unsure of which manager would follow him.
+According to Brooking in his autobiography, this move was not pursued as he felt Nicholson, a manager he admired, was coming to the end of his Tottenham career and was unsure which manager would follow him.